Anxiety disorders affect close to 20% of Americans every year.

 CBD, or cannabidiol, is a compound found in cannabis.

-Unlike marijuana, however, it doesn’t cause people to feel high because it doesn’t contain the same psychoactive compounds.
+Unlike marijuana, however, CBD or CBD products often don’t cause people to feel high because they don’t contain the same psychoactive compounds.

 The evidence supporting CBD for anxiety is still growing.